rndm-com/rndm-render-plugin-builder/readme.md

 ### Changing the Input

 The Builder plugin supplies the ability to change properties prior to execution.
-In the example above, we have created a simple class  with the a background color of green.
+In the example above, we have created a simple class  with the a background colour of green.
 However, this can be changed in one of two ways:

 #### Props

 The props property is an Object that can be passed into builder as is.
-For instance we may want to chang ethe backgroundColor to 'red'.
+For instance we may want to change the backgroundColor to 'red'.
 We can do this as below:

 **Example**